AndersDeath/diary2/000-current.md

 # 04 November - Thursday - Gündoğan - GÜMÜŞLÜK - 36 day of immigration

 We visited gumusluk today.
 It's a small town in 30 minutes from home.
 We spent about 2 hours there and then came back to gundogan.
 Today I've built workable version of my telegram bot that can help me to remember portuguese words.
+I prepeared a image generator and now the bot sends not just strings but images with a word and a translation.